alexlarcheveque-zz/instagram-clone/README.md

 Your Node server should be up and running!
 You can make your REST API calls can be made on http://localhost:8000.

+## Project Demo - Video

+You can checkout a video walkthrough/tutorial of my application: https://youtu.be/GjoCh1tQBNM

 ## Project Screenshots

 This is the home page of our Instagram clone!
 As you can see, it looks nearly identical as Instagram's home page.
 The home page is also reactive, and collapses the Instagram feed screenshots when the screensize gets too small.